 Oxford’s Very Short Introductions offers concise and original introductions to a wide range of subjects–from Islam to Sociology, Politics to Classics, and Literary Theory to History.
 Not simply a textbook of definitions, each volume provides incisive and provocative–yet always balanced and complete–discussions of the central issues in a given topic.
 Every Very Short Introduction gives a readable evolution of the subject in question, demonstrating how it has developed and influenced society.

 Designed for high school and college students, World Book Advanced is a powerful reference tool that includes encyclopedic, multimedia, e-book, and primary source databases, fully integrated in a single search.
 It also contains individual accounts that allow users to create and save their work and timeline and citation builders.

 Intended for grades K-8, World Book Kids is a fun and interactive way to introduce younger students to the world of online learning.
 Searching is simple and can be done by keyword or by choosing a general subject that breaks down into specific topics.
 The encyclopedia also provides images, diagrams, maps and activities tied to national curriculum standards.

 World Book Encyclopedia articles form the foundation of this expansive reference database that includes the World Book Dictionary, the World Book Atlas, an extensive multimedia collection, thousands of editor-selected Web sites, correlations to state and provincial curriculum standards, and much more.

-Gale Virtual Reference Library – Presents easy-to-understand information on 200 countries and dependencies from around the world.
+Gale Reference Ebooks – Presents easy-to-understand information on 200 countries and dependencies from around the world.
 Entries discuss a variety of topics in detail, from banking and securities to climate, from government data to demographic statistics.
 Also includes biographical essays on national leaders.